rsnodgrass/hass-xantech/README.md

-# Xantech Amp Controller for Home Assistant
+# Monoprice & Xantech Multi-Zone Amplifier Control for Home Assistant

 NOTE: This is a fork of the Home Assistant `monoprice` controller and ideally should be merged back into Home Assistant once the underlying library is merged back